wahibhaq/wahibhaq.github.io/projects.md

 The source is available on [Github](https://github.com/wahibhaq/connect-github).
 I couldn't continue with him due to time constraints but I am so happy that he continued and the idea is live today in shape of [**Devolio**](https://devolio.net).

 ~~~
-I would advise you to check out Devolio, use it and give your feedback !!
+Also, I would highly recommend to check out Devolio, use it and give your feedback !!
 ~~~
 <br>